 Learn More: Hohes Rad Circuit Trail

-13. Lake Drachensee Circuit Trail
+14. Lake Drachensee and Lake Seebensee Circuit Trail

-Lake Drachensee, Ehrwald, Austria
+Lake Drachensee, Tyrol, Austria

 This outstanding circuit trail around Tajakopf mountain links together three mountain lakes: Lake Brendlsee, Lake Drachensee, and Lake Seebensee.